OpenTreeOfLife/germinator/taxa/README.md

 meaning:

-"Raise an alert if the taxon _Odontomachus rixosus_ is not included in the taxon Hymenoptera.
+"Raise an alert if the taxon _Odontomachus rixosus_ does not show up as included in the taxon Hymenoptera.
 Evidence for this inclusion claim may be found in the article with DOI http://dx.doi.org/10.1242/jeb.015263 ."